Eustace Percy, 1st Baron Percy of Newcastle: Political career

 Percy served in the Diplomatic Service between 1911 and 1919.
-From 1919 to 1922 he represented Holborn on the London County Council as a Municipal Reform Party councillor.
-In 1921 he was elected Member of Parliament (MP) for Hastings, a seat he held until 1937.
-In March 1923 he was appointed Parliamentary Secretary to the Board of Education by Bonar Law.
+From 1919–22, he represented Holborn on the London County Council as a Municipal Reform Party councillor.
+In 1921, he was elected Member of Parliament (MP) for Hastings, a seat he held until 1937.
+In March 1923, he was appointed Parliamentary Secretary to the Board of Education by Bonar Law.
 When Stanley Baldwin became Prime Minister in May of the same year, Percy was moved to the post of Parliamentary Secretary to the Ministry of Health, which he remained until the fall of the government in January 1924.

 When the Conservatives returned to power in November 1924, he was appointed President of the Board of Education by Baldwin, with a seat in the cabinet, and sworn of the Privy Council.
 He continued as head of the Board of Education until the government fell in June 1929.

 Percy did not serve in the National Government of Ramsay MacDonald between 1931 and 1935, but when Baldwin returned as Prime Minister in June 1935 he again became a member of the cabinet as Minister without Portfolio, a post he held until 1936.
 Given charge of policy direction for the government in the latter role, he was often dubbed the "Minister for Thought" by the Press.
-In the 1930s he called for regional government for the North East of England, specifically wishing to be the minister for the region.
+In the 1930s, he called for regional government for the North East of England, specifically wishing to be the minister for the region.

 In his 1944 Riddell Lecture, Percy made a call for the law to be changed radically to recognise companies as associations of productive employees, rather than as associations of shareholders.
 These were his words: "Here is the most important challenge to political invention ever offered to the jurist or the statesman.
 The human association which in fact produces and distributes wealth, the association of workmen, managers, technicians and directors is not an association recognised by law.
-The association which the law does recognise - the association of shareholders, creditors and directors - is incapable of producing and distributing and is not expected to perform these functions.
+The association which the law does recognise – the association of shareholders, creditors and directors – is incapable of producing and distributing and is not expected to perform these functions.
 We have to give law to the real association and withdraw meaningless privilege from the imaginary one."

 In 1945, Percy chaired the committee on Higher Technological Education that resulted in the Percy Report.
 He also chaired a Royal Commission that reviewed mental health legislation in the 1950s and was Rector of King's College, Durham (now Newcastle University) between 1937 and 1951, in which role he also alternated in the post of Vice-Chancellor of Durham University.
 In 1953 he was raised to the peerage as Baron Percy of Newcastle, of Etchingham in the County of Sussex.

 Family

 Percy married Stella Katherine, daughter of Major-General Laurence George Drummond, in 1918.
 They had two daughters.
-He died in April 1958, aged 71.
+He died in April 1958, aged 71, in Etchingham.
 As he had no sons the barony became extinct on his death.